 Urban Service Track (UST) which began in 2007, is an interprofessional educational program to identify, train, and support students interested in healthcare and committed to providing care to the urban underserved patient populations.
 Urban Service Track is a collaboration between the Connecticut Area Health Education Center and the UConn Schools of Dentistry, Medicine, Nursing, Pharmacy, and Social Work as well as Quinnipiac University’s Physician’s Assistant Program.
 Interprofessional Education (IPE) is an approach to teaching and learning to help students from different professions develop and enhance capacities for effective collaboration so as to improve health outcomes.
 (WHO 2010).
 Urban Service Track is funded by federal and state grant funds.

 Social Work students have been part of UST since 2012.
-Edna Comer and Shanthi Rao members of the social work faculty are advisors to the social work students and members of the UST faculty members.
+Edna Comer and Shanthi Rao, members of the social work faculty, are advisors to the social work students and members of the UConn UST faculty members.
 Seven students completed the two year program as Urban Health Scholars and seven are currently enrolled.

 Three Urban Health Scholars from the first cohort who completed the program are either working or involved in health and behavioral health care: